rockstor/rockstor-doc/features.rst

 Online Pool management
 -----------------------

-* Create pools instantly using the WebUI or CLI.
+* Create pools instantly using the web-ui or CLI.

 * Resize pools online by adding or removing whole disk drives.